 To take the tutorial:

-- Go to the DFA Yearly Effort Certification for Project Directors Tutorial course page in CULearn (Cornell NetID and password required).
+- Go to the DFS Yearly Effort Certification for Project Directors Tutorial course page in CULearn (Cornell NetID and password required).

 - Click Enroll.